 If you’re into polyrhythms, this metronome will play multiple pulses at the same time.
-This one is only available for Android.
+This one is only available for IOS.

 There are also a lot of drum machines available.
 This one is a straight forward one to program beats to play along to.

 This one serves as a drum machine / metronome.

 Slow down songs without affecting the pitch with these various apps.

 Peter Erskine also has some great play along apps.